Nesasio/Temperature-Distribution-FDM/README.md

 - Convection Heat Transfer Coefficient: $h=15 W/m^2K$

 ## Analytical Solution
 It is assumed that the tip of the fin is insulated.
-The analytical solution of the problem is as follows.
+The analytical solution of the problem is as follows:
 $$\frac{ T(x) - T_\infty }{ T_b - T_\infty } = \frac{ \cosh m(L - x) }{ \cosh mL }$$
 where $\displaystyle m=\sqrt{ \frac{hP}{kA_c} }$